Aug. 30, 2025 - Freedomain Radio - Stefan Molyneux

 Right.

-So if your neighbor says, Don't borrow my stuff, I don't lend, I don't like lending my stuff, then you shouldn't take his ladder.
+I don't like lending my stuff, then you shouldn't take his ladder.

-Now, if the house is burned down, your mom's trapped up there, you love your mom, you want to, then you take his ladder.
+Now, if the house is burned down, your mom's trapped up there, you love your mom, you want to, like, then you take his ladder.

-Now, let's say he then afterwards says, Listen, that's totally understandable.
+Now, let's say he then afterwards says, listen, that's totally understandable.

 I'm glad you saved your mom.

-Then you're not taking his, you haven't stolen it because he's given you permission after the fact, right??
+Then you're not taking his, you haven't stolen it because he's given you permission after the fact, right?

 Yes.